Chuck Welsko, Ph.D.

 Former CWGK Staff

 Patrick A. Lewis, Ph.D.

-A 2012 recipient of a Ph.D. in History from the University of Kentucky, Lewis joined CWGK in May 2012.
-Lewis is a specialist in Civil War-era Kentucky.
-He is the author of For Slavery and Union: Benjamin Buckner and Kentucky Loyalties in the Civil War (Kentucky, 2015) and of essays in Civil War History and the Register of the Kentucky Historical Society.
+Lewis was a member of CWGK from May 2012 to July 2019, and served as a member of the KHS staff for over a decade.
+He is currently the Scholar in Residence at the Filson Historical Society.
+He is also the author of For Slavery and Union: Benjamin Buckner and Kentucky Loyalties in the Civil War (Kentucky, 2015) and of essays in Civil War History and the Register.
 Lewis is a seasoned public historian, having worked for the National Park Service at Chickamauga & Chattanooga National Military Park.
 While at KHS, he helped develop the new KHS HistoryMobile Civil War exhibit.
-To hear more about Lewis’s work on slavery, politics, and Civil War Kentucky—along with some inside information about the CWGK project—listen to his recent interviews on The Rogue Historian, Civil War Talk Radio, WEKU’s “Eastern Standard,” and “Office Hours.”
+More information about Lewis’s work on slavery, politics, and Civil War Kentucky—along with some inside information about the CWGK project—can be heard in recent interviews on The Rogue Historian and Civil War Talk Radio.

 Anthony P. Curtis, M.A.